IHE/PCC.SDOH.RSQ/input/pagecontent/index.md

-The purpose of the SDOH REferral Status Query is to provide a mechanism to obtain information about the state of any SDOH services for which there is an existing accepted referral.
+The purpose of the SDOH Referral Status Query is to provide a mechanism to obtain information about the state of any SDOH services for which there is an existing accepted referral.

-**TODO: Write your executive overview here.
-Usually a one paragraph explanation of what problem this implementation guide solves.**

 <div markdown="1" class="stu-note">